SAMOYED HEALTH

 For either research project, we are looking for DNA samples from small family groups of Samoyeds in which two or more siblings or half-siblings have been diagnosed with Hip Dysplasia or with Early Onset (or Juvenile Cataracts).

 We need to collect DNA samples from the affected dogs and a few of their unaffected close relatives such as parents and siblings.
 We prefer to have DNA samples from both parents, but will accept a offspring with only one parent.
+Check the optimal pedigree page for more info.

 We need at least twelve families of Samoyeds for them to seriously start working on a breed.
 It's simply too expensive to start, and then not get enough DNA samples in and them have to start again with another breed.
 We only have about four or five Samoyed families in so far.